 Day 84 and the pink cloud is definitely not so fluffy today.
 I, like many women really struggle with hormones and mine are not playing ball today.
-I am feeling low and a bit weepy to be honest.
+I am feeling low and a bit weepy, to be honest.

 Pms is one of the main reasons I struggled to stop drinking.
 I could be feeling happy and relaxed, trying really hard to abstain then BAM!
 PMS would strike.
 This would lead to me feeling like I needed something to escape how I was feeling.
 Alcohol gave me that result (for a very short while).

-It’s a vicious cycle, several studies have shown that PMS is linked with an increased use of alcohol and an increased use of alcohol can increase the symptoms of PMS.
+It’s a vicious cycle, several studies have shown that PMS is linked with increased use of alcohol and increased use of alcohol can increase the symptoms of PMS.
 So, drinking for a sustained amount of time was actually making me worse, but the feelings brought on by PMS were making me feel like I had no choice but to drink.
 It was a very hard merry go round to get off.

-It’s been a few months now and yes I do feel a tad rubbish today but in general since I have stopped drinking alcohol and started exercising, I am feeling so much better.
+It’s been a few months now and yes I do feel a tad rubbish today but in general, since I have stopped drinking alcohol and started exercising, I am feeling so much better.
 Fluctuating hormones are an absolute nightmare for moods and can actually be completely debilitating.
 When I began my sobriety journey, I had no idea that this would be a benefit of no longer drinking, but I am delighted that it is.